Find out about temporarily or permanently withdrawing from your course, what support you can receive and who you need to contact.

 What happens next

-Once you have made a firm decision, the Student Advisor will process your Temporary or Permanent withdrawal.
+Once you have made a firm decision, and completed the withdrawal request form, a Student Advisor will process your temporary or permanent withdrawal and notify relevant departments.

 Housing